karmada-io/website/docs/userguide/scheduling/workload-rebalancer.md

 ### Modify WorkloadRebalancer

-The rebalancer can also support update, the guideline is:
+The rebalancer also supports updates, the guideline is:

-* a new workload added to spec list, just add it into status list too and do the rebalance.
+* if a new workload is added to spec list, just add it into the status list too and do the rebalance.
-* a workload deleted from previous spec list, keep it in status list if already success, and remove it if not.
+* if a workload is deleted from the previous spec list, keep it in status list if it had already succeeded, and remove it if not.
-* a workload is modified, just regard it as deleted an old one and inserted a new one.
+* if a workload is modified, just regard it as a deletion of the old one and an insertion of a new one.

-Assuming the current WorkloadRebalancer is as follows:
+Assume the current WorkloadRebalancer is as follows:

 ```yaml
 apiVersion: apps.karmada.io/v1alpha1